Table Of Contents

 Asbestos Litigation

-In May 1984, a number of past and present employees of ADDSCO filed a lawsuit against the shipyard, alleging that they suffered from a number of lung diseases as a result of their occupationally-related asbestos exposure.
+In May 1984, a number of past and present employees of ADDSCO filed a lawsuit against the shipyard.
+It says that they suffered from lung diseases as a result of their occupational asbestos exposure.
 A majority of these workers were employed at the yard between 20 and 40 years, and the occupations represented in the class action spanned a variety of trades involved in the construction and repair of ships.
 They included insulators, pipe-fitters, welders, boilermakers, machinists, foremen and general laborers.

 The workers had thing in common: All or part of their jobs involved tearing out and replacing asbestos insulation or working in a location where these tear-outs occurred.
 This resulted in a high level of exposure to asbestos dust, which caused them to inhale significant enough amounts of it.